 - International students only:

 - Proof of English proficiency.
-You need a TOEFL score of at least 79 or an IELTS score of at least 6.5.
+You need a TOEFL (iBT) score of at least 79, an IELTS (Academic or Indicator) score of at least 6.5, or a PTE Academic score of at least 60.
 For more details, see here.
 Note, this requirement is waived for those from approved native English speaking countries, see here.

 - Financial support documentation will be need be submitted in the final application to OU, but not to the initial application to the Math Department.
 For more details, see here.